LukasMarx/ai-food-blog/src/content/posts/Chocolate Zucchini Bread.md

 recipeYield: "4"
 calories: 307
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat oven to 350°F. Grease a 9x5 inch loaf pan with cooking spray.", "In a large bowl, whisk together the whole wheat flour, cocoa powder, baking soda, baking powder and salt.", "In another bowl, beat together the honey, applesauce, eggs and vanilla extract.
 Stir in the grated zucchini.", "Add the wet ingredients to the dry ingredients and mix until just combined.
-Fold in the chocolate chips.", "Pour the batter into the prepared pan and bake for 45-50 minutes, or until a toothpick inserted into the center comes out clean.", "Let the bread cool in the pan for 10 minutes before removing it and placing it on a wire rack to cool completely."
+Fold in the chocolate chips.", "Pour the batter into the prepared pan and bake for 45-50 minutes, or until a toothpick inserted into the center comes out clean.", "Let the bread cool in the pan for 10 minutes before removing it and placing it on a wire rack to cool completely.", ]
-]
 ---

 ## Introduction